rabbibotton/clog/CONCEPT.md

-provided clarifications that best represent what CLOG can provide now and were it is deficient to your needs please contact me to see if it makes sense to meet your needs and so for CLOG to reach a broader set of use cases with it is conceptual purpose, UIs for list applications from single user utilities to massive concurrent multiuser systems.
+provided clarifications that best represent what CLOG can provide now and were it is deficient to your needs please contact me to see if it makes sense to meet your needs and so for CLOG to reach a broader set of use cases within it's conceptual purpose, UIs for lisp applications from single user utilities to massive concurrent multiuser systems.